-English Language Learners (ELLs) or English Learners (ELs) develop second-language competency at two levels.
+English learners (ELs) develop second-language competency at two levels.

 Basic interpersonal communication skills (BICS): Refers to a student's ability to understand basic conversational English, sometimes called social language.
 At this level of proficiency, students are able to understand face-to-face social interactions and can converse in everyday social contexts.
 These social language skills-generally acquired in approximately two years-are sufficient for early educational experiences but are inadequate for the linguistic demands of upper elementary school and beyond.